 In 2015, the UN launched the 2030 agenda for sustainable development which sets 17 sustainable development goals.
 The Second Hand Effect aligns with SDG 12; Responsible consumption and production.
 Buying and selling second-hand is one of the easiest ways you can contribute to the UN’s sustainable development goals.
 Read more!

-The Second Hand Effect is a joint project from Schibsted and Adevinta.
-Schibsted is represented with Blocket in Sweden, Finn in Norway and Tori in Finland.
-Adevinta was spun off from Schibsted in May 2019 and has marketplaces in Europe, Latin America and North Africa.
-Schibsted is the majority owner of Adevinta.
+The Second Hand Effect is a Schibsted project.
+The project includes Blocket in Sweden, Finn in Norway and Tori in Finland.
 The Second Hand Effect calculation method is developed by IVL, the Swedish Environmental Research Institute.